 MiSTer: CPU Performance Notes

 The D-Cache option in MiSTer’s Amiga core is essentially a turbo switch for the CPU, making it perform on par with an accelerated Amiga with a Motorola 68030 CPU at 50MHz in many benchmarks.
-Unfortunately, running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it’s recommended is to leave it OFF by default.
+Unfortunately, running with it enabled introduces lots of subtle glitches in many (mostly older) games and demos, so it’s recommended is to leave it OFF

-The CPU D-Cache option is available in the OSD under the System menu.
+The CPU D-Cache option is available in the OSD

-On the other hand, some titles – mostly 3D polygon games and demos – will benefit greatly from the CPU boost D-Cache offers.
+On the other hand, some titles — mostly 3D polygon games and demos — will benefit greatly from the CPU boost D-Cache offers.
 So it’s an option worth experimenting with on a case by case basis.
+Whenever switching this on or off, we recommend reloading the core to avoid any issues.

 Workbench

-From the launcher, you can hit the ESC key to exit into Workbench, the AmigaOS graphical desktop environment.
+key to exit into Workbench, the AmigaOS graphical desktop environment.

 You can explore the world’s first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992, AmigaOS 3.